 Apple today extended its Keyboard Service Program to all MacBook, MacBook Air, and MacBook Pro models equipped with any generation of its butterfly mechanism keyboard, not long after apologizing over ...

 Each key is now built with a thin film of silicone that should prevent any dust from getting in and clogging the 'butterfly' switches, according to an iFixit teardown.
-Like recent MacBooks, Apple's ...
+When he's not battling bugs and ...

 I've been using my unibody MacBook 2Ghz much more than usual lately as my iMac was being repaired and I was lamenting the absence of backlit keys on it.
 As I was looking into the iFixit guide on how ...